-New customer acquisition is critical to scale a programme and is often a key performance indicator for success.
-With 59% of U.S. consumers buying from less expensive brands to cut costs with inflation, brand loyalty is at risk as consumers prioritise affordability.
-In fact, consumers' willingness to switch to a new brand to save money has increased 12% quarter-over-quarter.
+New customer acquisition is critical to scale a program and is often a key performance indicator for success.
+With 59% of U.S. consumers buying from less expensive brands to cut costs with inflation, brand loyalty is at risk as consumers prioritize affordability.
+In fact, consumers’ willingness to switch to a new brand to save money has increased 12% quarter-over-quarter.
 How can brands retain existing customers if they do not always have the best price?
 The answer is simple: by leveraging loyalty affiliate partners.

 Loyalty Partners Drive Impressive Outomes

-Consumers globally want loyalty programmes.
-In the U.S. alone, 80% of consumers are affiliated with at least one loyalty programme and 60% are more likely to spend money on a brand after subscribing.
+Consumers globally want loyalty programs.
+In the U.S. alone, 80% of consumers are affiliated with at least one loyalty program and 60% are more likely to spend money on a brand after subscribing.
 Consumers want to be rewarded for their loyalty and their purchases.
 This is more evident than before as a new study from Wells Fargo found that U.S. consumers are using their credit card rewards to help offset inflation – nearly half of rewards cardholders said they are using their rewards to help pay for groceries and gas.
 With the consumer price index rising 8.5% in July from last year, we expect consumers to continue to use rewards to offset some of the increases on both essential and nonessential goods.

 AP Clients See Performance Growth Via Loyalty Partners

 At Acceleration Partners, we are continuing to see loyalty partners grow every month.
 In July alone, loyalty partners were up 107% in clicks, 85% in actions and 36% in revenue YoY.
 Year to date (January 1 – July 31, 2022), loyalty partners are also up 38% in revenue compared to last year.
-Loyalty has historically been one of the top performing partner groups, but other affiliates showed performance increases in July as well, with voucher and content partners are both up 20% YoY in revenue.
+Loyalty has historically been one of the top performing partner groups, but other affiliates showed performance increases in July as well, with coupon and content partners are both up 20% YoY in revenue.

 The Amazon Prime Day event July 12-13, 2022, drove significant increases for Acceleration Partners’ clients with a 11% increase in revenue and 172% increase in clicks compared to the Amazon Prime Day event in June 21-22, 2021.
 Overall, our clients saw a 48% increase in revenue for the month of July YoY with an 85% increase in actions/orders YoY.
 Consumers are continuing to engage with all affiliate types and are choosing to buy when the time is right, especially when an incentive is in place to help offset price increases.